 Check out of your hotel this morning and return to Toronto’s Pearson International Airport for your flight home, or your hotel if you plan to extend your stay.

 Daily departures: May 30 - October 6, 2023

 - 16 days Intermediate Car Rental with unlimited mileage (Toyota Corolla or similar)

 - Customized Self-Drive Roadbook (Digital version)

-- 2 nights standard accommodations in Sault Ste.
+- 2 nights moderate accommodations in Sault Ste.
 Marie

-- 2 nights standard accommodations in Manitoulin Island
+- 2 nights moderate accommodations in Manitoulin Island

 - Admission to Ripley's Aquarium Toronto